 Regina is set to welcome a new mayor.
 Chad Bachynski led Wednesday’s mayoral race with 31 per cent of the vote.
-He takes over the seat from Sandra Masters, who was elected in 2020 as Regina’s first female mayor.
+He takes over the seat from Sandra Masters, who was the first woman elected as Regina’s mayor in 2020.

 When asked how does it feel to hear the words “Mayor Chad Bachynski,” he said it feels humbling.